We have put together a series of FAQs to answer any questions you may have about studying and working on campus.

 The University has an Overarching Risk Assessment , which is regularly reviewed and is available to all staff.
 Each senior manager has been given a framework of what needs to be considered at School and Department level, in keeping with the University's existing safety management arrangements.

 If you have any concerns, you should raise them with your line manager in the first instance.

 How can I help with health and safety of the community?

-The most important thing you can do is monitor your own health, test regularly and follow the safety measures on campus; follow the one-way systems, wear a face covering and wash your hands frequently.
+The most important thing you can do is monitor your own health, follow the safety measures on campus.

-If you are unwell, stay at home or return to your halls and arrange a PCR test.
+If you are unwell, stay at home or return to your halls and obtain a test kit.
 The Covid Control Team can provide further guidance.